muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 we've typed addresses into Firefox or Internet Explorer to get to a certain web page, and we've clicked links to go to other related web pages.

-But how much do you know about what does on behind the scenes?
+But how much do you know about what goes on behind the scenes?
 What really happens when you click a link or type in a page address?

 There are actually a lot of things going on behind each of these small actions!